Retrieve a paginated list of API keys for dashboard and administrative interfaces.

 This parameter comes with a performance cost and should be used sparingly.

 Successfully retrieved paginated keys.
-Use the pagination cursor for additional results when hasMore: true
+Use the pagination cursor for additional results when hasMore: true.

 Metadata object included in every API response.
 This provides context about the request and is essential for debugging, audit trails, and support inquiries.
-The requestId
+The requestId is particularly important when troubleshooting issues with the Unkey support team.

 Array of API keys with complete configuration and metadata.

-Pagination metadata for list endpoints.
+100Pagination metadata for list endpoints.
 Provides information necessary to traverse through large result sets efficiently using cursor-based pagination.